ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

 1. **Use an Online Booking Tool**
     - For 30-minute consultation slots, allowing both walk-ins and pre-scheduled meetings.
+    - Consider platforms such as WhatsApp to keep in contact with volunteers and remind them of their volunteering schedule and re-organize the schedule between volunteers if their are scheduling conflicts.

     > **Example online booking tool**
     >